kunalspathak/SVE_dotnet/docs/SME.md

 - **Large-Scale Matrix Manipulation**: SME is beneficial for workloads requiring extensive matrix computations, such as those found in the [Tensor SDK](https://learn.microsoft.com/en-us/dotnet/api/system.numerics.tensors.tensor-1?view=net-9.0-pp).

+- **Special Accelerator**: We can also envision SME work to be shipped as a standalone tool or collection of libraries (something similar to [Unity](https://docs.unity3d.com/Packages/com.unity.burst@1.2/manual/index.html)), that will help widely used acclerators in AI/ML workflow.

 ### Limitations

 SME is currently not applicable to server scenarios, as it is not available on server-grade hardware.
+However, the intention of this design document is exploring the technical aspects of supporting SME.
+We want to make sure that what we design for SME (server or client), works well with the non-streaming SVE, which will be shipped much earlier than SME will get shipped.

 ## .NET Runtime design